fromtheoutfit/starter/_docs/starter/index.md

 ### Specify files to watch

 While [developing](#start-developing), Starter’s build-tools will auto-refresh your open web browser(s) when any files you specify are changed and saved.
-To specify which files get this attention—_"watched"_—update [lines 34 - 36 in /webpack.mix.js](https://github.com/fromtheoutfit/starter/blob/master/webpack.mix.js#L34-L36).
+To specify which files get this attention – _"watched"_ – update [lines 34 - 36 in /webpack.mix.js](https://github.com/fromtheoutfit/starter/blob/master/webpack.mix.js#L34-L36).

 ## Usage